 From Spokane, the easiest route is through Osoyoos (Highway 97 to Vernon).
 From Calgary or Banff, the TransCanada Highway (Route 1) takes you to Revelstoke, then Highway 97a to Vernon.

-If you are not driving, you can take the Greyhound bus to Vernon and a local bus to Lumby.
-The Lumby bus is only available Monday through Friday.
+From Vernon BC you can catch a local bus to Lumby.
 Check BC Transit for the schedules.

 The town itself is small and easy to get around.
 You won’t get lost, I promise!